dmhuehol/SAI-ESM/README.md

 Code for analyzing model output from stratospheric aerosol injection (SAI) experiments in Earth system models, particularly the Community Earth System model (CESM).
 In particular, this code is designed to calculate and visualize the climate speed of 2m temperature as a metric for high-level perturbations to ecology.

 The version of this code available in `reproducibility-climate-speeds-help-frame` specifically accompanies:
 **Hueholt, D.M.**, E.A.
 Barnes, J.W.
 Hurrell, A.L.
 Morrison.
-"Climate speeds help frame relative ecological risk in future climate change and stratospheric aerosol injection scenarios", submitted Oct.
-2023.
+"Climate speeds help frame relative ecological risk in future climate change and stratospheric aerosol injection scenarios", revised Feb.
+2024.

 I spun this code off of the main branch of [SAI-ESM](https://github.com/dmhuehol/SAI-ESM) written for [Hueholt et al. 2023 "Assessing Outcomes in Stratospheric Aerosol Injection Scenarios Shortly After Deployment"](https://doi.org/10.1029/2023EF003488), expecting this would be an effective way to reuse a code base I had already spent significant time developing.
-In reality, the purposes of these projects quickly diverged, and this fundamental choice resulted in irretrievably snarled code.
-This was a valuable learning experience--but it does, unfortunately, mean that reproducing the figures from "Climate speeds help frame ecological risk..." is not as smooth as for "Assessing Outcomes..."!
+In reality, these projects quickly diverged, and this fundamental choice resulted in irretrievably snarled code.
+This was a valuable learning experience--but it does, unfortunately, mean reproducing the figures from "Climate speeds help frame ecological risk..." is not as smooth as for "Assessing Outcomes..."!

 ## Replicating Hueholt et al.
 The method to make each figure is documented in the docstring and comments of each script beginning with `wrap_`.
 Note that most figures generate without features such as axes, annotations, or titles, as I prefer to add these manually in Keynote for flexibility.